Jelenkee/fastify-minify/README.md

 ```

 Three methods are added to the fastify instance. `minifyHTML`, `minifyJS` and `minifyCSS`.
-All of them take a string as input and an optional callback (`function(err, result)`).
-If no callback is provided, they will return a promise.
+All of them take a string as input and return a promise.

 By default no response is minified automatically.
 You can enable it with `global` or `minInfix`.